docupike/docs/docs/admin/servereye.md

 As an admin, you can view all tenants and configure docupike.

-However, synchronized users only the rights to view their designated tenant, **with permissions limited to reading all objects and categories**.
+However, synchronized users only have the rights to view tenant assigned to them, **with permissions limited to reading all objects and categories**.
 You have the option to assign create, edit and additional [permissions](rights-and-permissions.md) as needed.

+!!! note ""
+    Do not directly change the permissions of the 'servereye reader group', otherwise there may be problems with synchronization.

 ## Tenants

 A separate tenant is created for each customer.
-Access these tenants through the dropdown menu located at the top left, next to the Docupike logo.
+Access these tenants through the dropdown menu located at the top left, next to the docupike logo.

 ## User

 Each user, which have at least access to one tenant, is synchronized from servereye.
-The [Users](users-groups-roles.md) can be found via `Settings > User management >> Users`.
+The [Users](users-groups-roles.md) can be found via `Settings > User management > Users`.
 Users are matched via E-Mail address.

 ## Objects and categories

-Objects are imported into the class **servereye import**, in the corresponding tenant.
-Users can change the class of the objects.
+Objects are unclassified initially and will be imported into the class **servereye import**.
+The classification needs to be done by the user.

 Synchronized categories are **CPU**, **IP**, **Memory**, **Model**, **Storage Devices**, and **Storage Volumes**.
-Entries in the listed categories undergo updates through the servereye sync. **Manual alterations to synchronized entries are overridden**, as there is a mapping to both objects and category entries.
+Entries in the listed categories undergo updates through the servereye sync. **Manual alterations to synchronized entries are overridden** by each synchronization procedure.

 ## servereye synchronization

 You can check the servereye synchronization via `Add-ons > servereye settings`.
 Here you will find a **Sync**, **Refresh** and **Recent imports** button.
-The **Sync** button will execute a complete Sync for user and objects.The **Refresh** button refreshes the page, while the **Recent Imports** button opens the "servereye Import" class view.
+The **Sync** button will execute a complete Sync for user and objects.The **Refresh** button refreshes the page, while the **Recent imports** button opens the "servereye import" class view.

 ## Widget

-Docupike has a [Widget](../user/finder/widgets.md) view.
+docupike has a [Widget](../user/finder/widgets.md) view.

-There is a servereye widget, which displays "Last sync" with date/time and a Link to the object in servereye.
+This widget allows to see date of the last synchronization and also allows jumping into the corresponding servereye asset.